truher/all25/lib/src/main/java/org/team100/lib/optimization/README.md

-# optimization
+# lib.optimization

-The `lib.optimization` package contains iterative solvers used in applications like inverse kinematics and profile coordination, notably `NewtonsMethod` for finding the zero of a function.
+This package contains iterative solvers used in applications like inverse kinematics and profile coordination, notably `NewtonsMethod` for finding the zero of a function.
 Since these solvers are iterative, you'll want to be careful with how long they take.